How Does My Blog Get Found by AI Tools Like ChatGPT and Perplexity? Here’s the Structure That Works

 It’s a space for people who want to learn SEO in a way that actually sticks — and who want to nerd out with people who get it.

 Want in?
-Join the waitlist for The Drawing Room.
+Join The Drawing Room Today.

 FAQ: Getting Found by AI Tools